MQ-FOAR705/Hunt-Exercises/README.md

 1. To edit or add to your notes re-upload the notes by following steps 2-5, replacing the template file in step 5 with the notes file you wish to edit.
 Also follow step 4 to reopen the video file the notes are related to.
 The follow step 11 to download the notes, which will save as ‘Transcript exported Day, Date Time GMT.filetypeyouselected’.

-## Unix Script
+## Shell Script
-A capsule for my unix script has been shared with the convenors for this unit and the exported capsule can be found [here](https://github.com/MQ-FOAR705/Hunt-Exercises/tree/master/Proof_of_Concept__CodeOcean_Capsule)
+A capsule for my shell script has been shared with the convenors for this unit and the exported capsule can be found [here](https://github.com/MQ-FOAR705/Hunt-Exercises/tree/master/Proof_of_Concept__CodeOcean_Capsule)

 However to deploy for yourself indepedently from the capsule,